betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 Most basic build options are included in the default group in the `Other Options box`, including AcroTrainer and both HD and SD OSD setups.

-The default Radio Protocol is CRSF, which automatically includes includes RF telementry (even though the Telemetry drop-down says 'none').
+The default Radio Protocol is CRSF, which automatically includes RF telementry (even though the Telemetry drop-down says 'none').

 Typically a user would de-select the SD OSD option if they used only HD, and vice versa.